 - Students will be allowed to participate in UNIV 101 (or any antirequisite) only once during their academic career at the University of Waterloo.

-- Where a faculty deems that the Foundation Term would not address the source of the academic challenges, the students may be required to withdraw from the faculty for a period of time resolve the barriers to their success.
+- Where a Faculty deems that the Foundation Term would not address the source of the academic challenges, students may be required to withdraw from the Faculty for a period of time to resolve the barriers to their success.

 Student Success Office

 For more information on UNIV 101, refer to the Student Success Office website.